A YouTube video to explain what the word Indigenous means in a kid friendly way.

 An interactive map for identifying Indigenous Nations, Territories, and Indigenous communities across Canada

-sharing my story with the world helped me to process my feelings.
-My true story encourages young children to open their hearts when others share their feelings, and be more comfortable sharing their own feelings, too.
+The author's story encourages young children to open their hearts when others share their feelings, and be more comfortable sharing their own feelings, too.
 Listening is a first step towards reconciliation.
-It’s never too early to start."
+It’s never too early to start

 Read about Canada's National Truth and Reconciliation Commission (TRC) and how it impacts Indigenous peoples and those looking to put reconciliation efforts into action.